gorgonzola5000/ansible-archlinux/README.md

 ## Post-install

 If the installation succeeded you will be prompted for your LUKS partition password and then put into TTY where you should login as root using the credentials you setup.
-You can then execute the script that was copied to your machine to further configure your OS: `# ansible_archlinux.sh <branch_name>'.
+You can then execute the script that was copied to your machine to further configure your OS: `# ansible_archlinux.sh <branch_name>`.

 You can now once again reboot your system and you should be good to go.